theexperiential/nodeo/README.md

 # nodeo (ALPHA)
-### nodeo is a 24/7 streaming media server that showcases node-based art.
+### nodeo is a 24/7 TouchDesigner streaming media server that showcases node-based art.

 NOTE: This is currently under development.